Jeffrey H. Collins: Career

 In this era, before digital signal processing, these analogue devices offered a unique way to implement complex receiver designs.
 His University research team, under John Hannah and David Morgan, designed and delivered a prototype receiver [11] for the UK Skynet military communication system, which synchronised 100 times faster than the existing design.
 Much of this research was based on spectrum analysis [12] for identifying or acquiring signals, with Collins publishing several papers in the early 1980s on Electronic Support Measures [13].

 As Head of the Electrical Engineering Department from 1977 to 1984 Collins also served as the Chairman of the Wolfson Microelectronics Institute (WMI), advising on technology transfer.
 WMI was floated in January 1985 as the private company, Wolfson Microelectronics.
 The company's growth accelerated markedly with the move into audio signal processing products with the turnover, in 1998, being £14 million.
 In 2014 it was acquired by Cirrus Logic for $500 million [14].

 Collins was noted within the University for his drive and enthusiasm.
 He helped grow the Department of Electrical Engineering (EE) academic staff from 10 to 25, re-structured student teaching programmes and set the path towards EE at Edinburgh achieving top category research status in the 1996 and 2001 national assessments [15, 16].

 The ultimate success of Collins' 1971 vision to establish signal processing at the University of Edinburgh is still in evidence today [17].
-Further a 140-person joint research institute in signal and image processing [18], between the University of Edinburgh and Heriot-Watt University, is the largest signal processing research activity in the UK.
+Collins' vison has become a 140-person joint research institute in signal and image processing [18], between the University of Edinburgh and Heriot-Watt University, which is the largest signal processing research activity in the UK.
 In recognition of Collins many research and technical achievements Professor Michael Davies at Edinburgh now holds the "Jeffrey Collins Chair of Signal Processing" [19].

 Collins served from 1970 as technical director of Microwave and Electronic Systems (MESL) [20], where he expanded their commercial capabilities into SAW radar pulse compression filters for new radar receiver designs.
 This success led to the company merging with Racal Electronics in 1979 and achieving a 1989 Queen's Award for Technological Achievement [21].